andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

-# Doubts
+# 8 - Doubts

-- Unit Resolution
+- Unit Resolution, is there a pattern to be followed?

+- ai18feb16s - question 2 of exercise5: At least, how many nodes would have been generated by A* search strategy with the same heuristic function?

-# Theory Questions
+# 9 - Theory Questions

 -  **Explain the differences between forward planning and backward planning for solving planning problems formulated in STRIPS.**
   Forward planning formulates a search problem that starts from the initial state of the planning problem and applies all the applicable actions, in order to reach a state that satisfies the goal of the planning problem.
 Backward planning, instead, formulates a search problem that starts from the goal of the planning problem and applies all the regressions of the goal through relevant and consistent actions, in order to reach a state that is satisfied by the initial state of the planning problem.